lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 <script type="text/javascript">
 $(document).ready(function(){
+  $('#carousel_intros').carousel();
-  $('#carousel_intros, #carousel_stats, #carousel_strengths, #carousel_del_s, #carousel_preds, #carousel_grades').carousel(
+  $('#carousel_stats, #carousel_strengths, #carousel_del_s, #carousel_preds, #carousel_grades').carousel(
     {interval: false}
     );
 });
 </script>

 During COVID, people were rushing to <a href="https://www.bbc.com/news/entertainment-arts-53637305">Netflix</a> and <a href="https://www.statista.com/statistics/1106313/youtube-usage-increase-due-to-coronavirus-home-usa/">YouTube</a>, but they also signed up with <a href="https://www.cnbc.com/2020/11/05/peloton-says-recent-spike-in-covid-19-cases-lockdowns-boosting-sales.html">Peloton</a>, and were <a href="https://runningmagazine.ca/the-scene/stravas-year-in-sport-report-tells-the-story-of-running-during-covid-19/">running and biking more than ever</a>.
 While the climbing gym was closed during early lockdown, I started watching oodles of climbing videos on YouTube (from never visiting YouTube at all) and have barely slowed down since (spoiler alert: <a href="https://www.youtube.com/fearlesstofu">one YouTuber</a> that I highly recommend is in the dataset!).
 Also in 2020, I ran more than twice as far than in any other year; I started regular training with intervals, hills (my favourite), and long slow runs, that summer breaking my 10km PR by 2.5min.
 When bouldering resumed it was natural to ask what could training do for my climbing?

-After a summer of training[^summertraining], I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly (V4-V6), a V5 on the kilter board[^kilter], started getting outdoor V2s more easily and got my first granite V3[^v3], Green Eggs and Sam.
-A tweaked <a href="https://theclimbingdoctor.com/pulley-injuries-explained-part-1/">A2 pulley</a> got me on the hangboard with "no hang" repeaters for rehab; once healed, I eased into max hangs.

-[^summertraining]: A weekly intensive core series (30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).

-[^kilter]: Writing this post is what pushed me to try V5 at all!
+After a <abbr class="float-notes" title="A weekly intensive core series (30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).">summer of training</abbr>, I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly (V4-V6), a V5 on the <abbr class="float-notes" title="Writing this post is what pushed me to try V5 at all!
 When the models said I was underperforming I had to consider: am I not trying hard often enough?
-And yes, if I try hard, I can climb harder!

-[^v3]: &hellip;followed by another three V3s while visiting the Okanagan!
+And yes, if I try hard, I can climb harder!">kilter board</abbr>, started getting outdoor V2s more easily and got my first granite <abbr class="float-notes" title="&hellip;followed by another three V3s while visiting the Okanagan!
 I guess the edgier basalt columns and gneiss rock are closer to indoor bouldering.
-For local granite, I need to work on sloper strength and tricky mantels!
+For local granite, I need to work on sloper strength and tricky mantels!">V3</abbr>, Green Eggs and Sam.
+A tweaked <a href="https://theclimbingdoctor.com/pulley-injuries-explained-part-1/">A2 pulley</a> got me on the hangboard with "no hang" repeaters for rehab; once healed, I eased into max hangs.

 My Garmin tracks my runs and resting heart rate (to track recovery), so, of course, I was all my training sessions but only to note sets and reps and when I reached harder grades&mdash;no assessements.
 But what assessment is most relevant to climbing?
 Number of pull-ups?
 How small an edge I can hang from?
 Or how steep a sloper?

-The <a href="https://gripped.com/indoor-climbing/how-close-are-you-to-climbing-5-15d/">9c "ultimate" climbing test</a>[^9ctest] has been all over social media for over a year.
-Measure your max finger strength, max (single) pull-up strength, core strength (up to a 30sec front lever) and endurance (hanging from a bar) to estimate your highest achievable[^9ctestgap] grade.
+The <a href="https://gripped.com/indoor-climbing/how-close-are-you-to-climbing-5-15d/">9c "ultimate" climbing test</a> has been <abbr class="float-notes" title="If I feel ambitious and bored someday, I'll compile results">all over</abbr> <a href="https://www.youtube.com/watch?v=UOBB4wkTdxQ">social media</a> for over a year.
+Measure your max finger strength, max (single) pull-up strength, core strength (up to a 30sec front lever) and endurance (hanging from a bar) to estimate your highest <abbr class="float-notes" title="The gap between your actual grade and this predicted grade can apparently be attributed to lack of technique and/or mobility, poor strategy or poor mental aspects.
+Aka, everything we can't really measure.
+When the climber outclimbs the estimate it’s often down to mobility and style specialization, eg. slab climbers with superb finger strength but missing pull-up and core strength.">achievable grade</abbr>.
 I get a very lopsided score of 15, dominated nearly entirely by core strength.
 Should the scores be more equal?
 Does a 6 in one really make up for a 2 in another?
-Does that atrocious endurance hang actually assess anything for bouldering[^endurancetest]?

-[^9ctest]: Magnus Midtb&oslash;&rsquo;s <a href="https://www.youtube.com/watch?v=UOBB4wkTdxQ">video</a> of getting assessed by the test creators, Martin Mobr&aring;ten and Stian Christophersen (authors of The Climbing Bible), set off endless posts and videos of climbers everywhere doing the 9c test&mdash;if I feel ambitious and bored someday, I'll compile results.

-[^9ctestgap]: The gap between your actual grade and this predicted grade can apparently be attributed to lack of technique and/or mobility, poor strategy or poor mental aspects.
-Aka, everything we can't really measure.
-When the climber outclimbs the estimate it’s often down to mobility and style specialization, eg. slab climbers with superb finger strength but missing pull-up and core strength.

-[^endurancetest]: Another <a href="https://www.substr8climbing.com/athletic-assessment">climbing assessment</a> from SUBSTR8 Climbing Performance has a more climbing specific endurance test: inclined ring pull-ups at 45&deg;, do 3 every 10s for as long as possible (up to 6min), "resting" in between always inclined.
-Again, this seems more relevant for route climbing.
+Does that atrocious endurance hang actually assess anything for bouldering?
+Another <a href="https://www.substr8climbing.com/athletic-assessment">climbing assessment</a> has a more climbing specific endurance test: do 3 inclined ring pull-ups at 45&deg; every 10s for as long as possible (up to 6min), "resting" in between always inclined.
+This might still be more relevant for route climbing.

 <aside>